 Nvidia (NASDAQ:NVDA) is pushing the boundaries of technology and this should pay off over the years to come.

-Even though Nvidia is suffering over the last six months, the long-term picture remains very compelling.
+Even though Nvidia is suffering over the last six months, the long-term picture remains very compelling making this one of the top stocks to buy and hold.

 You probably aren’t surprised to see Amazon (NASDAQ:AMZN) on this list.
 The ecommerce company is consistently innovating for the future, be it through acquisitions, technology or entering new markets.